 There and then I cut the music of my cultures from my artistic life (Until it popped up in meditation).

 I concluded that if I followed my culture I am going to be trapped in a tiny ghetto in the cultural scene of my country, which was looked down on.
 I didn’t want that at all.
-Actually, I become terrified from it.
+Actually, I become terrified of it.

-I had to heal that shadow believe.
+I had to heal that shadow belief.